Parsanikdev/ProWeb/README.md

-# memoist
+# ProWeb

-the ultimate app designed to help you keep track of your tasks, appointments, and important notes with ease.
-Whether you're managing a busy schedule or simply need a reliable tool to remember everyday details, Memoist is here to ensure you never miss a beat.
+A cutting-edge, professional-grade website template built with the latest web technologies.
+Perfect for developers and businesses looking for a modern, high-performance, and fully customizable foundation for their online presence.
+Clone, adapt, and launch your project effortlessly.

 ![ImagePresentation](./Data/Presentation.svg)

-This is a sample portfolio website built using React.
-It showcases my skills , projects, and experience.
+This is a sample portfolio website built using Next.js.

 ## Figma

 This project was designed in Figma before starting.

 [Memoist](https://www.figma.com/Unknown!) on Figma